-Here at Bay Management Group, we work with many clients, who have decided to turn their home into a rental property, and there are many reasons for doing so.
+Here at Bay Property Management Group Baltimore, we work with many clients, who have decided to turn their home into a rental property, and there are many reasons for doing so.
 Some clients inherit a home from a family member, and selling is just not an option.
 While others have had their property on the market for sale for quite some time, and are unable to sell it for their asking price.

-Regardless of the reason for wanting to turn your home into a rental, there are steps that everyone should take to ensure their home is, in fact ready to be a rental, and that they are financially ready to be a landlord.
+Regardless of the reason for wanting to turn your home into a rental, there are steps that everyone should take to ensure their home is, in fact, ready to be a rental, and that they are financially ready to be a landlord.

 In this blog post, we are going to discuss seven important factors that will help get you and your home ready for future tenants.